The Arrogant Worms

-So nearly a quarter century after they began, The Arrogant Worms continue to provide tuneful and silly escapism for everyone who needs it.
+So opver three decades after they began, The Arrogant Worms continue to provide tuneful and silly escapism for everyone who needs it.
 And if you think you don’t need it, well you’re wrong.
 You do.
 The Arrogant Worms know what’s best for you and what’s best for you is The Arrogant Worms.

 THE WORMS ARE:

 Chris Patterson - sings and plays the bass.
 Oh, and dances.
 He was turned down for "Dancing With The Stars" because he was in that grey area between dancer and star.
 His case is currently under appeal and he can't really talk about it.